joeytwiddle/significant-white-space/README.md

 - Allow options to be set near top/bottom of file (like vim's modeline).

 - Code and comment cleanup.

+- Serious outstanding: multi-line *indented* expressions (e.g. assignments of a long formula) get curlies when they shouldn't.
+Use heuristic: non-curled one-line if or else (or while or do ...) bodies are ok, but anything else indented that is not curled should produce Error, or receive marking (trailing `\` ok?) to explain that it is special.
+(OK added error report for that at least.)

+- There are other things which should warn but just silently plough ahead and produce a file which will not invert properly!
+E.g. we consume a curly but there is no indentation to follow, and fixIndent is not enabled.
+These are mostly during the decurling phase however, which was never really the priority - users are supposed to supply a "perfect" file.  :)

 - FIXED: `(...)` wrapping fails on "else if" but works on "if"